-In May 2017, the Corporate Governance and Nominating Committee coordinated, and the Board completed its annual formal evaluation process to assess the effectiveness of the Board as a whole, including a general review of the committees of the Board and the contribution of individual directors.
+In April, 2019, the Corporate Governance and Nominating Committee coordinated, and the Board completed its annual formal evaluation process to assess the effectiveness of the Board as a whole, including the completion of a board skills matrix, general review of the committees of the Board and the contribution of individual directors.
 The results of the evaluation and recommendations relating thereto were discussed and considered by the Board and action items were addressed accordingly.